 Patients suffering from tooth loss may not only struggle with eating or speaking but are also at risk for significant oral health issues.
 We highly recommend that patients replace missing teeth as soon as possible and invest in dental implants.
-In combination with custom restorations, implant posts can restore full form and function to your smile and promote your dental health.
+In combination with custom restorations, implant posts can restore full form and function to your smile and advance your dental health.
 During treatment, we can embed dental implants in the jawbone, where they will become a permanent foundation for a dental crown, bridge, or denture.
-As a board-certified periodontist in Meridian, MS, J. Eric Herrington can place dental implants safely and precisely to ensure long-lasting results.
+As a board-certified periodontist in Meridian, MS, Dr. J. Eric Herrington can place dental implants safely and precisely to ensure long-lasting results.
 We offer both traditional and All-on-4® implants, which can restore patients’ smiles in as little as one appointment.

 What Are Dental Implants?

 Dental implants are titanium posts that are surgically placed into the jawbone.
 These posts serve as an anchor for restorations designed by your dentist, including dental crowns, bridges, or dentures.
 Each dental implant acts as a surrogate tooth root which, when paired with a custom restoration, restores the entire natural tooth structure.
 In addition, dental implants stimulate the jawbone with each bite you take, preserving your facial structure and preventing bone degeneration.

 Traditional vs. All-on-4 Implants